whole-communities-whole-health/wcwh-repo-template/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 ├── images             <- Study-related images
+│   └── README.md      <- README for this directory
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials │
+├── references         <- Data dictionaries, manuals, and all other explanatory materials │   └── README.md      <- README for this directory
+│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   ├── README.md      <- README for this directory